ricardonaweboficial/search-github-io/README.md

-# Integration with API of Github with socket.io, using ReactJS, Styled-Components, Socket.io and MongoDB ).
+# Integration with API of Github and socket.io, using ReactJS, Styled-Components, Socket.io and MongoDB ).

 ## How to use ?